Logiqx/wsw-results/docs/ukwa/README.md

 The analysis has investigated median speeds of the fleet, relevance of the interquartile ranges, restricting the speed criteria to mens pro + gold fleet sailors, changes to the speed criteria and the effect of different speed criteria for shore / harbour courses.

-The most effective solution simply uses two independent criteria, which together are more [robust](https://en.wikipedia.org/wiki/Robust_statistics) than a single criteria:
+The most effective solution simply uses two complementary criteria, which together are more [robust](https://en.wikipedia.org/wiki/Robust_statistics) than a single criteria:

 - 25% of the fleet achieving over 27 knots
 - 50% of the fleet achieving over 25 knots